verzep/verzep.github.io/_posts/2021-02-25-Butterfly-Effect.md

 ---

->*If you do not expect the unexpected you will not find it, for it is not to be reached by search or trail.*
->
-> — Heraclitus

 The _butterfly effect_ is the popular concept that "the flap of a butterfly’s wings in Brazil can set off a tornado in Texas".